COMMUNITY

 and Master Plan Ordinance.
 He was also selected by the Mayor to serve on the Steering Committee for the new

 City of Las Vegas Downtown Master Plan.
-His partner, Julie Tumblety serves on the Mayor's Commission on Film.
+His partner, Julie Tumblety has served on the Mayor's Commission on Film.

 In 2007, Roy drafted the SPACE | Las Vegas (Strategic Plan for an Arts & Culture Environment), a grassroots

-community initiative, with a group of over 21 advisors.
+community initiative, with a group of over 21 community advisors.

 The SPACE document was used as the backbone of an application for an Arts & Cultural District Designation